Generalization in Neural Networks: A Broad Survey: Domain Generalization

-The design of a variety of CAPTCHA-style problems by researchers and technology firms helps to provide the deep learning community with an extensive amount of human-labeled data that helps to illustrate what features define different classes of objects and what features can be altered without causing their labels to change. \shortciteA{Xu2020} review a variety of deep learning approaches to construct and to decrypt such problems.
+The wide variety of CAPTCHA-style problems available provides the deep learning community with an extensive amount of human-labeled data to illustrate what features define different classes of objects and what features can be altered without causing their labels to change. \cite{Xu2020} review a variety of deep learning approaches to construct and to decrypt such problems.
 The decryption strategies---which the authors refer to as ``attacks'' on CAPTCHA problems---generally employ human assistance to reframe specific CAPTCHA tasks into formats that are tractable by existing classification models.
-For example, \shortciteA{George2017} replace the standard sequential approach to OCR with an iterative one in which character boundaries and what letters or numbers they represent are determined in a coordinated fashion.
-The iterative model is domain-invariant---so that the method of transfer is inductive.
+For example, \cite{George2017} replace the standard sequential approach to OCR with an iterative one in which character boundaries and what letters or numbers they represent are determined in a coordinated fashion.
 The feature space is expanded to include contours of the entire sequence of letters rather than individual characters, and having access to the contours enables the classifier to decipher sequences of text are overlapping or distorted.